 We have many tasty vegan recipes and other resources in our new book Hungry For Peace - How You Can Help End Poverty and War with Food Not Bombs.
-Please visit our booth and get a copy today or order on line at www.foodnotbombs.net.
+Please get a copy today from our Food Not Bombs table or order on line at: www.foodnotbombs.net.